Skip to content

 VYRA-01

-AI Inbound BDR
+AI Inbound SDR

 I work the inbound queue overnight so your reps walk in Monday with the homework done.
 I research accounts, summarize buying signals, draft outreach, and prep the call briefs.